Travel: Liquid Rose Gold

 “So, let’s say it it costs 10 times more to cultivate roses than say, wheat, and when the subsidy is the same no matter the crop, it is not fair toward the cultures which demand more expenses,” says Tonchev.
 According to the Ministry, there is indeed a special rose subsidy in the works that the Minister of Agriculture, Rumen Porozhanov, plans to introduce to the European Commission as early as next year.
 However, as subsidies are European Union-sponsored, the idea must gain traction within the EU to win approval.
 Meanwhile, Durzhaven Fond Zemedelie (State Fund Agriculture) which approves de minimis state regulation funds, has announced it will distribute an additional 2,200,000 BGN leva ($1,320,000 USD) in subsidies to all registered rose producers in the next year.

-What trips up rose producer and distiller in equal measure, is the weather.
+Meanwhile, what trips up rose producer and distiller in equal measure, is the weather.

 “The rose doesn’t need a lot of water the rest of its life, but during its flowering period, it is thirsty.
 And in the valley, it is usually sunny before noon but in the afternoon, it rains,” says Ana Dobreva, PhD, technologist of essential oils at the Institute for Roses and Aromatic Plants.